Local & National voluntary agencies and support groups

 Members’ Services email: email@example.com

-BSVI is a voluntary centre for the visually or hearing impaired.
+Bournemouth Blind Society.is a voluntary centre for the visually or hearing impaired.
 They offer advice, support, contacts, information and equipment.
-Services offered to clients from the borough of Bournemouth include the following:
+Services offered to clients include the following:

-• The Sight and Hearing Resource Centre is open Monday – Thursday from 10am – 12 noon.
+• The Sight and Hearing Resource Centre is open Monday – Friday from 10am – 1pm.
 Fully trained experienced staff and volunteers offer advice, information and demonstrations on specialist equipment.

-• BSVI is a local agent for the distribution of radios from the British Wireless for the Blind Fund.
+• Bournemouth Blind Society is a local agent for the distribution of radios from the British Wireless for the Blind Fund.

 • Members can take advantage of the subsidised transport to and from the Centre.

 • Home cooked meals are available and active participation in a daily programme packed with social events is encouraged.

 • Pub Lunches, Bowls, Skittles, Bingo, Quizzes.
 Talks and Outings to places of interest

 • Audio Library